mazerj/pype3/README.md

 For existing users, the file [svn-to-git.txt](https://github.com/mazerj/pype3/blob/master/svn-to-git.txt) contains a table for mappings from Subversion revision numbers (stored in pype files etc) to git hashes.
 You can use this to retrieve old versions of pype that match the data collection period.

-# Notes for mac
+# Notes for mac/osx

-1. Everything works except the actual data collect (comedi_server).
+1. Everything works except the actual data collection (comedi_server).

 2. Best bet is to use python2.7 from fink.
 First install fink following instructions on the distribution site.
 Then the needed